 Kumi-Daiko - Drum Collection

-These groups are dated 1951 through the works of Daihachi Oguchi.
+These groups are dated from 1951 through the works of Daihachi Oguchi.
 The most popular are Gocoo, Kodo, Oedo Sukeroku Taiko, Ondekoza and Osuwa Daiko.
-In Brazil there are more than 100 taiko groups, the most popular of which are Tangue Setsuko Taiko Dojo, Godaiko, Vitória, Byakko and Setsuo Kinoshita Taiko Group.
+In Brazil there are more than 100 taiko groups, the most popular are Tangue Setsuko Taiko Dojo, Godaiko, Vitória, Byakko and Setsuo Kinoshita Taiko Group.

-The 4 principles of Taiko
+The 4 Principles of Taiko

-- Ki (気) – Energy – The energy of your body and the energy that flows through everything.
+- Ki (気) – Energy – The energy in your body and the energy that flows through everything.
 This principle is also linked to martial arts, it involves connecting with the energy that is being received when playing a taiko;

 Different types of Taiko drums